dbmcclain/Astronomy/README.md

 For context, a precision of 1 arcsec requires 21-bits.
 For 1 arcmin, 15-bits.
 So the problem isn't in the angular measure.
 The problem occurs because the integer portion of a typical Epoch takes, currently, 22 bits.
 And that sits atop the fractional precision needed for good sky angle computations.

 You can easily define additional angle measures.
-All you need to provide is an input function that takes user input, and which converts those units to Turns.
-And you should also define a **TO-_your-unit_** function that converts from Turns to your chosen units.
-Then, regardless of the system angle mode, you should see consistent and correct results when using your new units.
+All you need to provide is an input function that takes user input, and which converts those user values to Turns.
+And you should also define a **TO-_your-unit_** function that converts from Turns to your chosen measure.
+Then, regardless of the system angle mode, you should see consistent and correct results when using your new angle measure.

-**set-ang-mode** _mode-kw ==>_ -- mode must be one of _:RAD_, _:DEG_, _:HRS_, or _:TURNS_.
+**set-ang-mode** _mode-kw ==> num_ -- Mode must be one of _:RAD_, _:DEG_, _:HRS_, or _:TURNS_.
 If mode is changed then you really ought to recompile the whole body of this code to ensure that reader-macros and DEFVARs have correct canonical values.
+The number reported by **set-ang-mode** is the number of mode canonical angle units per Turn.

 ---
 ## Angle Conversions To Canonical Form